Vasefth/Academic-Paper/README.md

 # Academic-Paper
-Exploring The Potential of Digital Twin Technology for Enhancing Online Shopping Experience Digital twin technology has gained increasing popularity in recent years, and the rise of e-commerce during the COVID-19 pandemic has highlighted the need for a better online shopping experience.
+Exploring The Potential of Digital Twin Technology for Enhancing Online Shopping Experience.

+Digital twin technology has gained increasing popularity in recent years, and the rise of e-commerce during the COVID-19 pandemic has highlighted the need for a better online shopping experience.
 This paper proposes the integration of digital twin technology,augmented reality (AR) and